GYROTONIC® and GYROKINESIS® Movement In the Golden Years

 Interviews // April 03, 2017

-Golden Girls Virginia Holte and Megan McLaren sat for a discussion on a break during their Gyrokinesis Level 2 course in Münstertal, Germany.
-They share their perspectives on being over 60 and involved in the Gyrotonic Method and the Gyrokinesis Method.
+Virginia Holte and Megan McLaren sat down for a discussion on a break during their Gyrokinesis Level 2 course in Münstertal, Germany.
+They shared their perspectives on being over 60 and involved in the Gyrotonic Method and the Gyrokinesis Method.

 Cina: Thank you for meeting with me, ladies!
 I’m excited to hear and to share your experiences of movement in your “Golden Years.”
 What gave you the idea to share your perspective on age and being involved in this system?